 D. Standards for Making Changes to Nonconformities.

 Non-conforming Structures.
-The Zoning Administrator may permit the expansion, enlargement, replacement or reconstruction of a non-conforming structure provided that the changes do not increase the existing degree of non-conformity (i.e. the size of the structure within setback areas).
-See Figure 5.2. a.
+The Zoning Administrator may permit the expansion, enlargement, replacement or reconstruction of a non-conforming structure provided that the changes do not increase the existing degree of non-conformity (i.e. the changes made cannot increase the height of the structure within the setback, increase the footprint within the setback, or increase the overall volume of the structure within the setback.)
+See Figure 5.2.
+The DRB is granted discretion to waive the height restriction in circumstances where it is not deemed disruptive to surrounding properties.

 Setback waivers.
-See Section 305
+See Section 305.